Mukund-Vaghasiya13/ShareRecipy-Backend/README.md

 next(error)
 }

-// Golobally middleware they got call always when some one do request
+// Golobally middleware they got call always when some one do request it will run or called one every request
 //Orders of middlerware matters app.use(middleware) app.use(ErrorHandler)